7 Literature @ OMS

 AR Grading

 AR grades are based on student goals.
 The goals are determined by a student’s reading level and other assessments.
 A student’s AR grade is determined by the student reaching his/her AR goal.
 Each nine weeks an AR grade will be given which will count as 100 points.
-This grade reflects the student’s AR goal.
-Students who have achieved more points than their required AR goal may receive up to and including 20 extra- credit points each nine- week grading period.
-Midterm Checks are conducted to see that students are indeed reading.
-Students who do not have any AR points at the halfway point in the nine-week grading period may be subject to receiving a lunch detention.
+Weekly class goals will count as a grade in an effort to encourage students to keep reading and not to watit to long in achieving his or her AR nine-week goal.
+Students who have achieved more points than their required AR goal may receive up to and including 20 extra- credit points each nine-week grading period.

 Audio Books